Number ↔ Words Converter

 Chunking into Hundreds, Thousands, and Millions

-To spell a number, the script splits it into three-digit chunks from right to left:
+To spell a number, the script splits it into three-digit chunks from right to left.
+This mirrors the way people usually read large numbers aloud.

-Each chunk is processed with a helper function that:
+Each chunk is processed with a helper function that applies the same small set of rules every time.

-3. For 20–99, it combines a tens word like “twenty” or “sixty” with a ones word, using a hyphen when required, for example “twenty-three.”
+3. If the value is between 20 and 99, it combines a tens word such as sixty with a ones word, using a hyphen when needed, as in sixty-two.

-The final result is assembled by attaching scale words to each non-zero chunk and joining them with spaces.
+The final answer is assembled by attaching a scale word to each non-zero chunk and joining the pieces with spaces.
+A zero chunk is skipped entirely, which is why 1,005 becomes one thousand five rather than one thousand zero hundred five.

 How Words to Number Parsing Works